AftabHussain/trojan-dynamics-in-quantized-code-llms/README.md

 ```
 tmux set-option -g history-limit 10000 \; new-session
 ```
-We add enough lines for the tmux shell buffer.
+We add enough lines for the tmux shell buffer (See this StackOverflow [link](https://stackoverflow.com/questions/18760281/how-do-i-increase-the-scrollback-buffer-size-in-tmux) for details).
 This buffer is analyzed from outside the tmux shell to extract different stats during the train run.
 We show how to do that below.